 Stance Phase of Gait Cycle

-Stance phase is part of gait cycle that occurs when the foot is in contact with the ground.
-It begins with heel strike and ends with toe off of same foot.
+The stance phase is part of the gait cycle that occurs when the foot is in contact with the ground.
+It begins with heel strike and ends with toe off of the same foot.
 Stance phase accounts for accounts for 60% of the gait cycle.

 - Heel strike